All Earth Products are available

 Monday - Friday 8:00a.m. – 3:00p.m.

 1514 Eubanks Rd., Chapel Hill

 Stop at the scalehouse first to notify landfill staff and pay for the product.
 Landfill staff will load vehicles-- trucks and trailers only, please.
 Purchasers must cover their load with a tarp prior to leaving the landfill.
-Orange County is not responsible for any damage due to loading or delivery.
+Orange County is not responsible for any damage due to loading.
 Cash or check only, no credit cards, please.

 Conventional Yard Waste Mulch

 Origin: Made from clean yard waste brought to the landfill by residents, local government collection programs and contractors of Orange County.
 The yard waste is chipped and aged at least 70 days to allow the mulch to decompose slightly prior to sale.
 The decomposition process creates a heat surge that “fixes” the organic material so it will not harm plants when applied directly to landscapes.
 The heat surge also reduces the presence of pests, pathogens and fertile weed seeds.

 Origin: Produced by a commercial composting firm located in Goldston, North Carolina.
 Food waste collected in the County's commercial recycling program combined with other organics such as manure, wood chips, and agricultural waste, create the feedstock for this rich humus .